springernature/vpat/springer-nature-link.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-This product's pages mostly have unique page titles that describe the purpose of the page.
+Most pages in this product have unique page titles that describe the purpose of the page.
 <br><br>
 Where multiple versions of the same content exist (e.g. in original research that has been updated), the page titles do not differentiate between versions.
 </td>